-Chapter 7 -

-Payroll and employees

-Payroll: before you begin 190
+you begin

-Setting up payroll: an overview 191
+Setting up payroll: an overview 175

-Setting up your payroll items 195
+Setting up your payroll items 179

-Setting up employees 205
+Setting up employees 191

-Running payroll and paying taxes 221 Qui
+Running payroll and paying taxes 207

-Paying payroll liabilities and filing payroll 225 and
+Paying payroll 211

-forms can

-Creating year- end T4 and 229 bon

-Relevé 1 slips T4 a

 How to pay employees and create payroll forms

 QuickBooks helps you track employee information and compensation.
 With the payroll features, you can create pay cheques and administer vacation pay, bonuses, benefits, end-of-year payroll forms such as T4 and Relevé 1 slips, and more.